SimonRenggli1/dupliscan/readme.md

 ## Installation
 ### Source code
-- Download and Run
+- Download and Run with PowerShell

 ## Introduction
-- A KahootBot to flood Kahoot lobbys
+- The best duplicate file scanner out there

 ## Features
 -  It runs in the CMD
--  Not detected by KahootAntiBot
+-  It looks AWESOME!

 ## Issues & bug reports
 Just fill an issue and describe it.
 We'll check it ASAP!